 Connection Arts Space is a community non-for-profit arts organisation located in the same building as Walker Street Gallery and Arts Centre.
-Initiated by Connection Arts Space artist Natalie Artis, exhibition 'Community Bouquet' invite you to reconnect and pay attention to your surroundings.
+Initiated by Connection Arts Space artist Natalie Artis, exhibition 'Community Bouquet' invited you to reconnect and pay attention to your surroundings.
 Listen to the stories being told by the flowers, plants, and animals.
-Each bouquet is a 'breathing portrait of local suburbs'.
+Each bouquet was a 'breathing portrait of local suburbs'.

 Artist: Natalie Artis

 Celebrating the intrinsic link between sound and the natural environment, artist Dave Thomson (Lost Few) developed a sonic experience utilising the sounds of Alex Wilkie Nature Reserve.